Notes to Heidegger’s Aesthetics

 22. In “The Origin of the Work of Art,” Heidegger again presents his phenomenological conception of “existence” as a way to undercut and transcend the modern subject/object dichotomy: “In existence, however, humanity does not first move out of something ‘interior’ to something ‘exterior’; rather, the essence of existence is the out-standing standing within the essential separation [i.e., the ontological difference between being and entities thought in terms of the essential strife that joins “earth and world”] belonging to the clearing of beings.”
 (PLT 67/GA5 55)

-23. As this suggests, Heidegger's later work is dedicated to detecting, resisting, and, ultimately, transcending what he took to be the core of the Nazi ideology.
+23. As this suggests, Heidegger’s later work is dedicated to detecting, resisting, and, ultimately, transcending what he took to be the core of the Nazi ideology.
 For a justification of this admittedly provocative claim, see Thomson 2011, Ch.
-7. On Heidegger's attempt to transcend aesthetics from within, see also Sallis 2008, Ch.
+7 and Thomson 2017A.
+On Heidegger’s attempt to transcend aesthetics from within, see also Sallis 2008, Ch.
 8.

 24. Dreyfus (2005, p.
 413) calls the freeway interchange a “debased work of art” because he thinks it “imposes such an efficient order on nature that earth is no longer able to resist.”
 Thomson (2005, pp. 70-1) suggests that this is a bit too bleak to be the view of Heidegger, who instead followed the Hölderlinian dictum: “Where the danger is, however, there grows / that which saves as well [Wo aber Gefahr ist, wächst / Das Rettende auch].”
-See also Brodsley 1981 and Dreyfus 2009.
+For more on this point, see Thomson 2011, ch.
+7. See also Brodsley 1981 and Dreyfus 2009.

 25. On Heidegger’s prediction, see Thomson 2011, Ch.
 7. For a neo-Heideggerian critique of our ongoing attempts to optimize ourselves technologically, see Sandel 2007.